eduvon0220/dante/README.md

 # dante

-Get a random quotation form the world's greatest poet, Dante.
+Get a random quotation from the world's greatest poet, Dante.

 ##Installation
 This package is distributed via npm: